Day One

 Dinner

 Steakhouse Row makes up the end of Main Street near the entrance of the Fort Worth Convention Center.
-Convention-goers and anniversary celebrators often frequent the well-known bunch of Del Frisco's Double Eagle Steakhouse, Ruth's Chris Steak House, The Capital Grille and Bob's Steak & Chop House grace this corridor of downtown.
-Wicked Butcher is the latest newcomer located in the basement of The Sinclair Hotel, while Mercury Chophouse has been a staple among locals for years.
+Del Frisco's Double Eagle Steakhouse, Ruth's Chris Steak House, The Capital Grille and Bob's Steak & Chop House grace this corridor of downtown.
+The incredible Wicked Butcher is located in the basement of The Sinclair Hotel, while Mercury Chophouse has been a staple among locals for years.